jradd/django-newproj-template/readme.md

 ``$ fab production deploy`` will be the command you will most frequently run going forward.

-For documentation on the other commands bundeled into the fabfile see the [Fabric Cheat Sheet](#fabric-command-tips)
+For documentation on the other commands bundeled into the fabfile see the [Fabric Cheat Sheet](#fabric-command-tips).

 # Cheat Sheets